Looking for the best lesbian wedding vows for your upcoming nuptials?

 Remember that tip about keeping it short and sweet?
 Sometimes a simple song lyric can say more in just a few words than we ever could in a long speech!

-Here are some awesome ideas to help get you started:
+Here are some awesome song lyrics wedding vows to help get you started:

 - I Choose You– by pop singer Sara Bareilles- “Let the sun fade out to a dark sky.
 I can’t say I’d even notice it was absent, cause I could live by the light in your eyes.”